rope-support/DOCTRINE-FOR-KNOWLEDGE-TRINITY-/README.md

 ME

 # DOCTRINE FOR KNOWLEDGE; TRINITARIAN TRUTH
+Note that this portion is part of contextual trivia of my early mental model to arrive at knowledge.
+This frame work "The Trivium Method, is a classical educational framework consisting of three foundational liberal arts—Grammar, Logic, and Rhetoric—designed to teach students how to think rather than what to think.
+It aligns with child development stages:
+-gathering facts (Grammar),
+-understanding the "why" (Logic),
+-and expressing knowledge persuasively (Rhetoric).

+On that basis, I knew I needed to get the grammar right, learning english was among that outline.
+I knew I had to parse through a lot of information, and I knew that in the spirit of martial art, teaching to the next generation is important.
+I needed a plan and more... context, and that's GRAMMAR+LOGIC now the rethorics seem to also be the part of DOING.
+The ethymology of the word refers to speaking and and oration - I see some action in there I see a doing that requires having the understanding, as it is the only way to properly pass knowledge, it first has to be replicatable.

+"Trust, but Verify." is often cited has a top Scottism.
+I see a parallele that may take me a time to verify but.... there seem to be wisdom ito just getting in action, to remain into Truth.

 This is the place I document where is all started.
-I will CUT TO THE CHASE to keep it on topic.
+I will **CUT TO THE CHASE** to keep it on topic.

 This is a place for RETARDIÉ interested in KICKING the programming.

 I'm old, I can't beat it and can only keep it in check.
-EVERYTHING therein, as for highlight, is to be BASELINE knowledge to then be VERIFIED for yourself.
+EVERYTHING therein, as for highlight, is to be BASELINE to then be VERIFIED for yourself.
 WHY?
 Because we were lied to since birth and for that reason, it's HARD not to lie in our own life, LIES are not only the TRADITIONAL lie to your face style.
 We see LOTS of LIE by IGNORANCE, through BELIEF and by very popular way is by OMISSION.
 Not knowing about a topic and making it up as you go is riddled with lies by ignorance and/or ommision.